Carvell Wallace

-Carvell Wallace (born October 20, 1974 in McKeesport, PA) is a New York Times bestselling author, writer, and podcaster.
+Carvell Wallace (born October 20, 1974, in McKeesport, Pennsylvania) is a New York Times bestselling author, writer, and podcaster.
 He is a regular contributor to Pitchfork, MTV News, the Huffington Post, and Slate, and has written for The New York Times, New York Magazine, GQ, The Toast, The Guardian, The New Yorker, Esquire, Quartz, ESPN, and other publications.
 He is the creator and host of Finding Fred, an iHeart Media documentary podcast about the life of Fred Rogers; host of Closer Than They Appear, an Al Jazeera podcast about race and identity in America, and co-host of the Slate parenting podcast Mom & Dad Are Fighting.
 He is co-writer of the Slate parenting advice column, Care & Feeding.
 In 2019, he helped create the Sundance Institute exhibition Still Here, an immersive multimedia installation about mass incarceration, erasure, and gentrification in Harlem, New York.

 Early life

 Wallace was raised by a working-class single mother in McKeesport, Pennsylvania.
 He had "a very chaotic childhood" but "was really obsessed with media" from a young age, namely TV shows and movies.
 One of his early idols was Eddie Murphy.